 24 May Essential Guide to the Lavender Fields in Provence

 The region of Provence is the best place in France to see the lavender fields!
-I wrote this Essential Guide to the Lavender Fields in Provence to share with you all the essential tips you need to make the best out of your trip: where to find the fields, how to take photos in the fields, where to stay, where and what to eat, what to do in the region, and more!
+I wrote this Essential Guide to the Lavender Fields in Provence to share with you all the essential tips you need to make the best out of your trip.
+I will tell you where to find the best lavender fields in Provence.
+I will give you my photographer tips for how to take beautiful photos in the lavender fields.
+And also I will help you to prepare your trip: giving you recommendations for where to stay in Provence, where to eat in Provence, what to do in the region, and more!

 You will enjoy your stay in Provence with all your senses!
 Wandering in the middle of lavender fields is really an amazing experience!
 Let me take you there virtually: close your eyes and picture gorgeous purple colors as far as your eyes can see, a bewitching smell of lavender, the sounds of the busy bees and the chirping birds… Here you are in Provence in France!

 If you have read the introduction of this essential guide to the lavender fields in Provence, you already have a very good reason to visit this place: for the endless lavender fields of course!
-But let me add some more!
+But let tell you all the reasons why you should visit Provence!
 Located in the South of France, Provence is part of the wider region Provence-Alpes-Côte d’Azur (PACA).
-Starched between the Rhone Valley and the Mediterranean coast, this area is gifted with a very pleasant climate and beautiful landscapes.
+This area between the Rhone Valley and the Mediterranean coast is gifted with a very pleasant climate and beautiful landscapes.

 Moreover, the coastline of the French Riviera is magnificent with the Calanques, one of France’s natural wonders!